Arginine amino acid supplement dosage, benefit, side effects

 Clinical Cancer Res.
 2007.

-We selected 60 patients with colorectal cancer and 60 patients with colorectal adenoma (CRA) and divided them into four groups of 30 patients each.
-We gave 30 g (120 mL) of L-arginine everyday for 3 days to the test groups, whereas 5% glucose in the control groups.
-The expression of the proliferating cell nuclear antigen, survivin, and nitric oxide synthase was examined immunohistochemically, and ornithine decarboxylase activity was examined.
+We selected 60 patients with colorectal cancer and 60 patients with colorectal adenoma and divided them into four groups of 30 patients each.
+We gave 30 g of L-arginine everyday for 3 days to the test groups.
+The expression of the proliferating cell nuclear antigen, survivin, and nitric oxide synthase was examined, and ornithine decarboxylase activity was examined.
 Our results show that L-arginine can restrain crypt cell hyperproliferation and the expression of survivin, an inhibitor of apoptosis protein.

 L-arginine supplementation in patients with gestational hypertension: a pilot study.